-When I was a teen, my parents had a home specifically built with separate quarters so that my grandmother could live with us and still maintain her privacy.
+When I was a teenager, my parents had a new home specifically built with separate quarters so my grandmother could live with us and still maintain her privacy.
 For us, it was simply a decision that would allow Grandma to move in—nothing newsworthy at the time.

-Multigenerational living can offer benefits for seniors and adult children alike, but this is not an arrangement that should entered into lightly.
+There are both advantages and disadvantages of multigenerational households for seniors and adult children alike, so this is not an arrangement that should entered into lightly.
 It’s crucial to do some research and have honest discussions with all family members involved before making a move to a larger home or building an addition for Mom or Dad.

 - What do you envision sharing a home with your parents would be like?